 Now, if you know you’re a really great “arranger,” which is task focused, you can still excel in work that requires you to build relationships.
 Simply find a tool that makes relationship building easier and more natural for you.

 Your Customers Have Talents Too

-At Skipio, we’re all really open about our top 5 talents.
-We wear them like a badge.
+At Skipio we’re all really open about our top strengths.
+We wear them like a badge of honor.
 Some of us even list them in our email signatures.
 We kind of geek out about this stuff!

-But strengths aren’t just about you: they’re also about your customers.
-So while you can take the Clifton StrengthsFinder test (it’s affordable – just $10), it might be out of line to ask your customers to take it too.
+But strengths aren’t just about you: They’re also about your customers.
+So while you can take the Clifton StrengthsFinder test (it’s affordable too), it might be out of line to ask your customers to take it too.

 Where to Make Up For Your Non-strengths

 You could also find a tool that picks up the slack.
 Around here, we naturally use Skipio.
-It works well for every one of us because it’s full of bells, whistles, and processes that enhance our strengths while making up for the areas where we’re not so strong.
+It works well for every one of us because it’s full of features that enhance our strengths while making up for the areas where we’re not so strong.
 It’s pretty versatile in that regard, which makes sense.
 When you have founders who are dedicated to a strengths-driven workplace, you wind up with a product that’s strengths-driven also.

 We’ve seen the importance of strengths here at Skipio and strive to implement it from the top down.
 Everyone at Skipio, from the CEO to the office manager to every potential hire, has taken the test and knows how they contribute to the team.
 We know what we do best and see the importance of strengths-based assignments.
 We’ve created an atmosphere of engagement, productivity, and success because we let our strengths dictate our efforts.